All Products

 Data consistency before and after migration

-For information about data and system configuration changes that occur before and after migration, see Data consistency issues after migration.
+For information about data and system configuration changes that can occur during migration, see Data consistency issues after migration.

 Description